Virgin Media O2 Logo in white

 Subscribe to Premier Sports

 Premier Sports 1 and Premier Sports 2 bring you football from Scotland, Spain, Italy and Germany, rugby union from the United Rugby Championship, European Champions Cup and France’s Top 14, NASCAR motor racing and more.
+Premier Sports Rugby is available to all customers, showing live US and Japanese top-flight rugby and a selection of the best rugby union action from around the world.
 To upgrade, press Apps > Subscriptions and follow the instructions.

 Not heard about Virgin TV Go?